Infinitetutts/mkdocs-grovelab/README.md

 Wait 3 seconds for new files to copy

-* Copy website to grovelab repo
+* Copy website to `grovelab` repo
 `cp ./volume/grovelab/site/* /someplace/grovelab/`

 * Check for new updates
 `cd /someplace/grovelab/`
 `git pull`

+If there are new updates revisited `mkdocs-grovelab` repo do a `git pull` and fix commit conflict

 * Commit new code !
 `git push`